datasign-tist/Project-03-Wine-Prediction-Using-MLFlow-with-Deployment/README.md

 ------------------------------------------------------------------------------------------------------------

-## Now, we will follow the workflow that will be processed for each data science project step.
+## Now, we will follow the workflow process for each data science project step.

 ### The Workflow Structure :
 A.  Update config.yaml